 It’s that time of year again, when finance ministers, central bank governors, hedge fund managers, and assorted rock stars hold their annual confab high in the Alps at Davos, Switzerland.

-Without that money, Davos would have remained a small mountain hamlet on the way to long established St. Moritz, possibly not even warranting its own train station.
+Without that money, Davos would have remained a small mountain hamlet on the way to long established St. Moritz, primarily focusing on the production of Swiss cheese.

 Instead of renting out hotel suites for $10,000 a day, the residents would be filling their days cutting hay, milking cows and making goat cheese.
 Generous government subsidies would keep the village in the green.